whitneyburton/portfolios/students/1510/Jordan-Lawler/20151120-jordan-lawler.markdown

 #####Notes:

 - 18 tests, all passing
-- some opportunities to refactor to remove repitition
+- some opportunities to refactor to remove repetition
 - some violations of SRP.

 _____

-###Giving Feedback
+##Giving Feedback

 Admir Dragonov: "I have had the pleasure of  working closely with Admir at Turing since the beginning of module 1 in a wide variety of projects/exercises.
 Admir’s determination to not only work to meet expectations on a surface level, but to truly understand the underlying ideas and logic of programming and CS is incredibly inspiring and infectious.
 Where others say good enough Admir insists on re-examination, I do not think there was a weekend where Admir did not make it his goal to review previous projects or extra-curricular material.
 In addition to this, Admir is incredibly resourceful (something most of us struggle with), and is quick to share his findings to the group.
 These two attributes in conjunction have undoubtedly made the cohort as a whole stronger both in regards to conceptual understanding, and work-environment.
 Pairing with Admir has been one of the most enjoyable experiences at Turing so far.
 His calm demeanor, attention to detail, and insistence on clarity of code and process were paramount in our success with HTTP YouKnowMe.
 In a pairing environment I do think Admir can be more pro-active in his communication, and confident in his assertions (as they are usually spot on!)."